Population Group Management✯

 There are a large number of groups due to the granularity required for mailing lists.

-To simplify management, a group nesting system allows individuals who are members of a group to inherit not only its permissions but also those of its parent groups.
+To facilitate management, a group nesting system allows individuals who are part of a group to inherit permissions from both the group itself and its parent groups.

-For example, Ms. Durand is registered as a member of a child group:
+For example, Ms. Durand has been registered as a member of the child group:

-She will have access to the services of the child group (e.g., GitLab forge) and the services of the parent group (e.g., mail, VPN).
+She will have access to the services of the child group (GitLab forge) AND the services of the parent group (mail, VPN).

 Some groups are also mailing lists, while others are not.